navikt/baseimages/java-12/README.md

 ## 2019-04-26

+### Changed
+- Dockerfile and appdynamics/Dockerfile: from openjdk:11-jdk-slim to adoptopenjdk/openjdk12:slim
+- References to java 11 is changed to java 12
 ### Added
 - Initial commit based on base image for java 11 where last commit was 5b81935c (2019-01-21)